thiswillbeyourgithub/wdoc/README.md

   - [Known issues](#known-issues)

 ## DocToolsLLM in a few questions
+* **Who is this for?**
+    * DocToolsLLM is for power users who want document querying on steroid, and in depth AI powered document summaries.
 * **What's RAG?**
     * A RAG system (retrieval augmented generation) is basically an LLM powered search through a text corpus.
 * **Why make another RAG system?
 Can't you use any of the others?**